Kansas Museum of History: History

 Atchison, Topeka & Santa Fe Railway #132 (which had been renumbered ATSF 2414), near the end of its service life in the 20th century, before restoration.

 ATSF 132, after restoration and renaming it ATSF 1, the "Cyrus K. Holliday," after the railroad's founder.
 The railroad donated the engine to the museum where it is now on display.
 The restoration included many of the engine's 1800s engineering elements such as a diamond stack, box headlight and wooden pilot (cowcatcher).

 The museum is a division of the Kansas Historical Society, which was founded in 1875 by Kansas newspaper editors and publishers.
 Its first home was in the Kansas State Capitol.

-The current museum building was built in 1980s to house the Society's object collections and exhibits.
+The current museum building was built in the 1980s to house the Society's object collections and exhibits.
 Dubbed the Kansas Museum of History, it opened in 1984 at an 80 acre site in west Topeka near the historic Potawatomi Mission.
 In addition to galleries, the building also houses a museum store, classrooms, and labs for conservation and exhibit fabrication.

 The museum building was designed by Schaefer & Associates PA, Wichita architects.

 In the mid-1990s, the rest of the Society's divisions moved to the new Center for Historical Research adjacent to the museum.
 Today the complex includes nature trails, an education and conference center, and a historic one-room school used for educational programs.

 The museum's most popular programs include its changing exhibits schedule, the Cool Things section of the website (featuring interesting objects from the collections), and the related Cool Things podcasts.

 In September 2022, the Kansas Museum of History closed for a renovation, which was originally supposed to be completed in early 2024.
 Afterward, it took several months to remove 2,500 to 3,000 artifacts from the building.
 The project included adding a new ramp and moving the special-exhibit area, and the galleries were rearranged based on theme, rather than the original chronological format.
 The Kansas Historical Society raised about $6 million to fund the renovation, but the project was delayed because another $904,000 was needed to pay for engineering costs.
 The museum's reopening was subsequently postponed to November 2025.

-Galleries
+Original galleries

 The museum gallery sections were formerly grouped by chronological order: